zenobio93/seat-docs/docs/installation/manual/debian.md

 ### PHP

 Since SeAT is written primarily in PHP, we will need to install PHP packages.
-Currently only PHP 7.1 is supported due to issues with Laravel (the framework SeAT is built on) and PHP 7.2.
-This should change in the very near future.
 Debian based systems can make use of [Sury DPA](https://deb.sury.org/) which is a very popular repository used for specific PHP versions.

 Depending on the version of Debian you are using, a release specific repository URL should be used for the repository.
 Select the tab applicable to your Debian version and run the commands within.